 What is Unstructured Data?

-The data most IT workers are used to is structured.
+Most IT workers are used to structured data.
 It is written in a format that’s easy for machines to understand, though it baffles most people unless they’re programmers.
 Structured data is easily searchable by basic algorithms.
 Examples include spreadsheets and data from machine sensors.

 Unstructured data is more like human language.
 It doesn’t fit nicely into relational databases like SQL, and searching it based on the old algorithms ranges from difficult to completely impossible.
 Examples include emails, text documents (Word docs, PDFs, etc.), social media posts, videos, audio files, and images.